Higher education scholarships

 How your scholarship is paid

-Your scholarship is paid for the minimum time it takes to complete your course at the full-time study load of four units per semester.
+Your scholarship is paid for the minimum time it takes to complete your course at the full-time study load of four units per semester or equivalent.

 Payments will be made by electronic transfer to your nominated bank account.

 At the end of each semester, you must provide the scholarships administrator with: